 Federal law recognizes the difficulties of military service when it comes to state court jurisdiction and grants special protections to them under the Servicemembers Civil Relief Act, 50 USC § 3901, et seq.
 For example, servicemembers can retain their domicile in a certain state for voting and tax purposes.
 Their domicile will not change by moving from or to a particular jurisdiction due to military orders.
 So if Michigan is your legal state of residence per this law, a divorce proceeding would occur here even if you and/or your family resides in another state where you are stationed.

-Determining Jurisdiction for Custody
+Determining Jurisdiction for Child Custody During Divorce

 Under the Servicemembers Civil Relief Act, “no court may consider the absence of the servicemember because of deployment, or the possibility of deployment, as the sole factor in determining the best interest of the child.”
 However, this provision does not stop courts from considering the impact of deployment and the possibility of deployment in conjunction with other factors.
 In fact, Michigan law lists numerous factors that the court must consider to determine the best interests of the child when undertaking custody determinations.